rjlopez2/python_playground/README.md

 # python_playground
-A place to share some pthon scripts from the excercise on the book lpthw
+A place to share some python scripts from the excercise on the book lpthw